 The following weekend the parades (more than 15 of 'em) and the crowds are way bigger—the massive party is on.
 Saturday’s biggie is Endymion, which parades through Mid-City; Sunday’s Uptown route sees action all day, capped with the spectacular Bacchus.

-Lundi Gras -- in a tradition going back to 1874, King Zulu arrives by boat to meet King Rex on the Monday before Fat Tuesday (it’s February 12 in 2018, March 4 in 2019).
+Lundi Gras -- in a tradition going back to 1874, King Zulu arrives by boat (or train, sometimes) to meet King Rex on the Monday before Fat Tuesday (it’s March 4 in 2019; February 24 in 2020).
 With the mayor presiding, this officially welcomes Mardi Gras day.
 Nowadays, an all-day music and food fest along the riverfront celebrates the grand event (unsurprisingly).
 Events start by noon; the kings meet around 5pm; major fireworks follow.
 That night, Proteus and the Krewe of Orpheus hold their parades, and a good portion of the city pulls an all-nighter.

 Mardi Gras Day -- The two biggest parades, Zulu and Rex, run back to back to kick things off.
 Zulu starts near the Central Business District at 8:30am; Rex starts uptown at 10am.
 Across town, the bohemian Societé of St. Anne musters around 9am near Burgundy and Piety streets in the Bywater area.
-This fantastical walking club (no floats) is known for its madcap, au courant, and incredibly creative costumes.
+This fantastical walking club (no floats) is known for its incredibly creative, madcap, au courant, and occasionally risqué costumes.